 While you are physically distant, you may still let members know your concern for their well-being.
-You may send them personalized emails to express your appreciation for their performance.
-Moreover, you may offer other perks such as online courses or souvenirs to further motivate your employees remotely.
+For example, you may send them personalized emails to express your appreciation for their performance.
+Moreover, you may offer other perks such as online courses or souvenirs to motivate your employees remotely.

 Communicate Rather than Check

-One aspect that remote work lacks is those “water cooler conversations” typical for office settings.
-Members are separated by enormous distances, so they won’t have the chance to socialize with fellow members.
+One aspect that a remote worker lacks is those “water cooler conversations” typical for office settings.
+In addition, members are separated by enormous distances, so they won’t have the chance to socialize with fellow members.
 This can be helped by visiting people in a designated coworking space in a coffee shop or nearby cafe.

 In addition, merely conversing with employees via status reports and updates makes you feel more distant.
 As a result, the lack of personal investment causes lower productivity.

-In order to enhance remote collaboration, improving internal and external communication is a must.
+To enhance remote working from home collaboration, improving internal and external communication is a must.
 First, you should promote conversations among members with video conferencing.
-Host one specifically let employees who are working remotely to socialize with each other.
+Host one specifically lets employees who are working remotely socialize with each other.
 Aside from this team-building exercise, you may launch “buddy systems” or “coaching sessions” to improve socialization further.

 Of course, you should still try to meet teams physically if possible.
-Humans are social animals, so we find it difficult to relate with people solely through video calls.
+However, humans are social animals, so we find it difficult to relate solely through video calls.
 In fact, members may consider each other as foes due to the lack of physical interactions.

 By meeting face-to-face, members find it easier to collaborate with real people, not just faces on Skype.

 Additionally, meeting them on a field trip fosters positive memories that fortify team-building.
 People are more inclined to work with people they spent good memories with, after all.
-If circumstances prevent meeting in an idyllic setting, still try to meet them in coffee shops or other locations nearby.
+If circumstances prevent meeting in an idyllic setting, try to meet them in coffee shops or other nearby locations.
 What’s important is the physical interaction among members.

 The trend towards remote work requires more creativity for businesses.
-Your company must be able to adapt to swift, dramatic changes in the market, so finding new solutions is always necessary.
+In addition, your company must adapt to swift, dramatic changes in the market, so finding new solutions is always necessary.

-For instance, if you can’t meet to party with your members, you may order them food in their own countries.
-Then, you may hold an online conference with everyone while eating in order to simulate a business gathering.
+For instance, if you can’t meet to party with your members, you may order the food in their own countries.
+Then, you may hold an online conference with everyone while eating to simulate a business gathering.